 STEM Clubs or any enthusiastic students can bring along and showcase the great projects they’ve been working on.

-They can talk to STEM (science, technology, engineering and maths) professionals from industry and academia about their work and enter a variety of competitions, including the regional heats of the National Science + Engineering Competition (NSEC).
+They can talk to STEM (science, technology, engineering and maths) professionals from industry and academia about their work by entering the South East heats of the Big Bang UK Young Scientists and Engineers Competition.

-As well as NSEC, students are eligible for the South East Young Scientist(s) and Young Engineer(s) of the Year, CREST, Young Engineers, STEM Club of the Year and approximately 20 subject-specific (eg. Physics, maths) or skills-related (eg. Communication, innovation) prizes.
+As well as the Big Bang Competition, students are eligible for the South East Young Scientist(s) and Young Engineer(s) of the Year, STEM Club of the Year and approximately 20 subject-specific (eg. Physics, maths) or skills-related (eg. Communication, innovation) prizes sponsored by local employers.

 Many organisations support the Big Bang Fair South East, through sponsorship, in-kind partnership, or by providing educational STEM-related activitiets.
 Funding partners provide a vital role in supporting activities, enabling us to engage with thousands of young people throughout the South East.